 Meaning

-The message behind “Our nation is too different, too diverse to say that what works in Massachusetts is somehow going to be grabbed by the federal government, usurping the power of states and imposing a one-size-fits-all plan on the nation.
-That will not work.” revolves around life.
-It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.
+In the quote “Our nation is too different, too diverse to say that what works in Massachusetts is somehow going to be grabbed by the federal government, usurping the power of states and imposing a one-size-fits-all plan on the nation.
+That will not work.,” the emphasis is on life.
+It highlights the thought that life unfolds in unexpected ways while implying that adaptability helps us grow.

 Theme